Hi, I’m Aly Marie!

 My grandmother was a high school homemaking teacher, and my mom was a math teacher who stayed at home while I was growing up.
 I spent countless hours watching them sew and learning to sew from them.

-I’ve been sewing as a hobby for a long time now, and I want to share my love for all things sewing and embroidering with you.
+I’ve been sewing as a hobby for over 20 years now and embroidering for close to 8, and I want to share my love for all things sewing and embroidering with you.
 I love how creative I can be and how I’m always learning new techniques.
 The possibilities are endless!

 And my girls love that I can sew or embroider them whatever they want.

-On this website, I provide sewing and embroidery tutorials and guides, project ideas, and even reviews of some of the machines I’ve used.
+On this website, I provide sewing and embroidery tutorials and guides, project ideas, and even reviews of some of the machines I’ve purchased and used.
 I especially love to refashion, repurpose, and upcycle items of clothing and other household items into new masterpieces.
-Free fabric, anyone?

-I own and have owned a LOT of sewing machines.
+Thus, I own and have owned a LOT of sewing and embroidery machines.
 I started small and have slowly been trading up and adding more to my collection over the years.

 I also own way more sewing supplies than your average sewing enthusiast.
 Hoarding sewing accessories is an exhilarating (but very costly) pastime.